bytespiller/sidplaywx/dev/theme/readme.txt

+- SVG files must have fill="#000" or fill="currentColor" for their colors to be dynamically set (e.g., dark theme).
-Full "theming" support not yet implemented.
+- Full "theming" support not yet implemented.